ykhedar/gps-box/ReadMe.md

 sudo systemctl status aeroinspekt.service
 ```

-Now from next boot onwards the service will be on during boot automatically.

-## Add the user into sudoers list to execute the shutdown command.
+5. Add the user into sudoers list to execute the shutdown command.

 ```bash
 sudo visudo